 When certified though CCOF or YCOA, producers can use the USDA and/or CDFA certified organic label.

-For land with a history of non-organic pesticide use that has been registered with the Agricultural Commissioner's office, a 3 year transitional period is required to achieve organic status.
-However, if the land has not been farmed or pesticides have not been registered with the Agricultural Commissioner's office, organic status can be achieved immediately upon successful completion of the application and inspection.
-Call the agricultural commissioner's office to determinethe pesticide use history of your property.
+Transitional Period: For land with a history of non-organic pesticide use, a transitional period of three years is typically required to achieve organic status.
+During this period, organic farming practices must be followed, but the crops cannot be labeled or sold as certified organic.
+However, if the land has not been farmed or pesticides have not been registered with the Agricultural Commissioner's office, organic status can be achieved immediately upon successful completion of the application and inspection process.
+Call the agricultural commissioner's office to determine the pesticide use history of your property

 Labeling and Packing

-Standard packing for wholesale includes both the size, color, and appearance of the crop, as well as the carton/box weight, count, and type of carton/box used.
-Prices are based off of this standard system and need to be addressed in your availability list.
-When packing by weight, your scale must be calibrated properly.
-Check with your buyer for packing expectations.
+Wholesale Packing Standards: Wholesale packing involves considerations such as the size, color, and appearance of the crop, as well as the weight, count, and type of carton or box used.
+Prices are determined based on these standards, so it's important to include this information in your availability list.
+If you pack by weight, ensure that your scale is properly calibrated.
+Consult your buyer for their specific packing expectations.

-The CDFA Egg Safety and Quality Management Program provides information on laying hens and the sale/marketing of eggs.
-Anyone who sells eggs (even 1 egg) in the state is required to register as an egg handler.
-CDFA conducts inspections at farmers markets to make sure producers are compliant.
+- CDFA Egg Safety and Quality Management Program: The CDFA Egg Safety and Quality Management Program provides information regarding the raising of laying hens and the sale and marketing of eggs.
+All individuals selling eggs, even if it's just one egg, in the state of California are required to register as egg handlers.
+CDFA conducts inspections at farmers markets to ensure producers are compliant with regulations.